hannahdxz/STAT545-hw01-Dong-Xinzhe/README.md

 ## Here is a description of how I got the changes into README.md on GitHub.
 - I pulled, edited locally, saved, committed, pushed to github.com.

+      + Pull from GitHub
+      + Make changes locally to local files using RStudio
+      + Save the changes.
+      + Commit the changes to repo.
+      + Push the commit to GitHub

 - I referred to [this tutorial](http://solutionoptimist.com/2013/12/28/awesome-github-tricks/) when I tried to add images and gif to the README file.

+- I also find [this website](https://help.github.com/articles/github-glossary/) helpful, it explains many terminologies used in github.

 Here is a [Link to the main STAT545 webpagepage](http://stat545.com/).